-The Revenue Division's mission and purpose is to administer a quality Unemployment Insurance (UI) Tax system that meets and/or exceeds the UI Tax standards provided by the U.S. Department of Labor (USDOL) Employment and Training Administration (ETA).
-The Revenue Division is structured around the employer and to achieve the Revenue Division objectives, is divided into subdivisions: the Employer Reporting subdivision is tasked with processing all payments, keeping employer accounts updated, handling employer wage reporting and issuing refunds; the Employer Services subdivision determines employer liability status and UI employer contribution rate and operates the employer hotline answering employer contribution related questions and resolving issues; the Billing & Collections subdivision brings employers into compliance through the finalization of their unemployment contribution debt and the collection of delinquent receivables; the Field Audit subdivision helps ensure that employers correctly report the number of workers (employees and non-employees), applicable wages, and are assessed the correct amount of UI contributions; the GenTax administration subdivision manages the system enterprise-wide employer contribution that processes employer unemployment returns and payments.
+The Revenue Division's mission and purpose is to administer a quality Unemployment Insurance (UI) contribution system that meets and/or exceeds the UI standards provided by the U.S. Department of Labor (USDOL) Employment and Training Administration (ETA).
+The Revenue Division is divided into five subdivisions to address the needs of the approximately 340,000 employers in Illinois: the Employer Reporting subdivision is tasked with processing all payments, keeping employer accounts updated, handling employer wage reporting and issuing refunds; the Employer Services subdivision determines employer liability status and UI employer contribution rates and operates the employer hotline answering employer contribution related questions and resolving issues; the Billing & Collections subdivision assists employers in meeting their unemployment contribution obligations by resolving delinquent receivables and contribution debts; the Employer Audit subdivision helps ensure that employers accurately report the number of workers (employees and non-employees), applicable wages, and are assessed the correct amount of UI contributions; the administration subdivision manages the enterprise-wide contribution system that processes employer unemployment returns and payments.